cyrildewit/eloquent-viewable/README.md

 ### Extending the Visit model

-If you need to extend or replace the existing PageView model you just need to keep the following thing in mind:
+If you need to extend or replace the existing `Visit` model you just need to keep the following thing in mind:

 * Your `Visit` model needs to implement the `CyrildeWit\EloquentVisitable\Contracts\Models\Visit` contract.
 * You can publish the configuration file with this command: